 Gidget was the nickname of a vibrant young mother who tragically took her own life while suffering from postnatal depression.
 She hid her suffering even from her family and friends.
 Together they created the Gidget Foundation Australia determined that what happened to Gidget would not happen to others.

 And those words that Sue said about her daughter could be describing a lot of girls I know who attended our event.
 Including me.

-When I first had the idea for Out & About Baby, all I wanted to do was find a clean baby change room.
+When I first had the idea for MUMOKI all I wanted to do was find a clean baby change room.

 But I also didn’t really realise what was happening to me.
 My son was 6 weeks old, I’d had a horrific run at breastfeeding, I was freaking out about the tiny crazy things and not sleeping.

 But hindsight is a wonderful thing.
 And since then I’ve had a shift – a moment – a sense of relief that